Updated: Apr 23

 Reluctant to post this...
-I like my anonymity but I will offer I am "qualified" to comment on how electrons move in a conductor.. what ground/bonding ACTUALLY is... and how to diagnose/isolate nontrivial electrical problems which I will add I spent decades doing for others around the world by finding "the bad decider" (human) instead of pouring over the failed design.
+I like my anonymity but I will offer I am "qualified" to comment on how electrons move in a conductor.. what ground/bonding ACTUALLY is... and how to diagnose/isolate nontrivial electrical problems which I will add I spent decades doing this for others around the world by finding "the bad decider" (human) instead of pouring over the failed design.
 How that approach to diagnosis works is complicated and beyond the scope of what I wish to accomplish here.
 More than all that, the entire back half of my career was finding REALLY crappy technical decisions in high-consequence situations with what are very low and opaque/unknowable risk probabilities.
 So.. let me put something out there just once.